PabloSanchi/argocd-demo/README.md

 - Docker (for container runtime)
 - kubectl (for Kubernetes interaction)

+> Note: the machine used is not imporant, and will not change how the demo is performed.

 ## Step-by-Step Installation Guide

 ### 1. Create a Local Kubernetes Cluster